| RPM | Floor (%) | Knee (%) | Locked | Learn °F | Last seen |

 second settling time) is preferable to a fast loop that causes harsh load transitions.
 The

-independent protection layers (Fast OV, Load Dump, Group 3 iExcess, GPIO4 hard cut) handle the
+independent protection layers (Fast OV, Load Dump, the Group 3/4 iExcess detectors, GPIO4 hard cut) handle the

 unsafe edges — you don't need the loop itself to react instantly.
 Smooth and stable beats fast and